doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 - Clone the repo
   - https://github.com/qyjohn/simple-lamp
   - `git clone https://github.com/qyjohn/simple-lamp`
 - Normally we would use `mysql` client to do the initial configuration.
-However, the mysq-client failed to build/install on High Sierra
+However, the mysql-client failed to build/install on High Sierra
 - Create `install.php` file to perform the same options
   - [install.php](install.php)
 - Configure the app: